-UK Center for Appalachian Research in Environmental Sciences (UK-CARES) is pleased to announce the opening of nominations for the second cohort of Faculty Fellows in Science Communication in the Spring of 2022.
+UK Center for Appalachian Research in Environmental Sciences (UK-CARES) plans to hold a call for nominations for the fourth cohort of Faculty Fellows in Science Communication in the Spring of 2022.

-- Enhance your research, instruction, and/or service opportunities for promotion and tenure and/or career advancement by gaining access to and networking with community partners in the Appalachian region and UK-CARES faculty.
+Enhance your research, instruction, and/or service opportunities for promotion and tenure and/or career advancement or professional development by gaining access to and networking with community partners in the Appalachian region and UK-CARES faculty.

 This year-long program is designed to provide faculty with skills training for communicating science to a broader audience, leading to an enhanced capability for outreach and success in research, teaching, and service.
 Faculty at both UK and at other Kentucky colleges, universities, vocational/trade schools or high schools with interest in environmental health science and education in Appalachia are eligible to apply.